mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 ## 05 Tests

-Every time you run the tests (like described in the chapter _Setup_), an additional database gets created and deleted after the tests are done.
+Every time you run the tests (like described in the chapter _Setup_), an additional database gets created.
+After the tests are done, it gets deleted.
 It is not connected to the database you use in Swagger.
-Therefore we need to populate it for testing our functionality.
+Therefore, we need to populate it for testing new functionality.

-- we generate here the test data with factories and whole logic of being user, member and collector.

-	_ 041 Generate Test Data in the tests itself
-	_ 042 Generate Test Data with Factories
-	_ 043 Generate Test Data create_sample-data.py
+The common structure of the tests is:

+- Every class in the _models.py_, _api.py_ and _filters.py_ has a class with tests
+	(e.g. the class _FeedbackViewSet_ in the file _api.py_ gets tested in the class _FeedbackTest_ in the file _test–feedback–api.py_)
+- The test class begins with a _setUpClass_.
+Here the database gets populated.
+Therefore, you can use:
+	a) a _Factory_ (like the _member_ in _FeedbackTest_ which gets created in the UserFactory) or
+	b) you create the needed objects directly (like _feedback_)
+- Every test case should have it's own function to make bug fixing in the future easier